turingschool/gear-up/m4_sessions/1810-inning/privacy.md

 ## Group Members:
+Tim, Stephen, Kiel, Lucas

 ## Name of Session:

-## Session Description (Why should students come to this session): (EX: Are you interested in biological enhancement?
-Drop in to learn about biohacking.)
+## Session Description (Why should students come to this session): (EX: Building a perfectly secure application!)

 ## Session Outcomes

 (What will students learn/leave with?):

-     Best practices:  No section should be longer than 20 minutes Create a session that YOU would want to attend Share resources in your slack channel
-     All sessions NEED to have a closing activity, reflection, discussion
+- Interview question takaways for security
+- Responsibilities of the developer for handling information
+- Self-awareness of limitations in security as a Turing Student

 ## Session Outline

 (Please include who is facilitating and how much time you are going to spend in each section):
+- Introuction
+- Introduce Jeff hacking activity
+- Common Security Breaches / well-known security breaches
+- Good / Bad code comparison
+- Group discussion on interview questions for security questions
+- How much can you do to people with how little information

 ## Recommended Trajectory